mlibrary/design-system-old/README.md

 $ npm start
 ```

-The Developer Workshop will then be available at start by going to [http://localhost:3000/](http://localhost:3000/).
-This page serves as a design system workshop to develop web components and styles.
+The Developer Workshop will then be available at [http://localhost:3000/](http://localhost:3000/).
+This web page serves as a design system workshop to develop web components and styles and learn how to use the system.

 ## Reference, A to Z